 They are used for their ability to protect from sunlight without leaving the skin whitish, but they are not a successful solution, as they pollute and intoxicate us.
 When choosing your sunscreen, you should try to avoid chemical filters and choose products with 100% mineral filters.

 - Phthalates: These are chemical substances that can be very easily absorbed by the skin: Butylbenzyl phthalate, Dibutyl phthalate, Di-isononyl phthalate, Di-isobutyl phthalate...

 To avoid this type of problem, and not to make the purchase of our cosmetics a headache, keep in mind the following:

 - Avoid plastic containers

-- Uses 100% mineral and organic certified sunscreens.
+- Use 100% mineral sunscreens with organic certification.

 - Avoid products with scents or perfumes that are not based on organic essential oils specifically described in the INCI list…

 In case you do not buy natural and organic cosmetics, then we do recommend that you take the time to check the INCI list of the products you use daily or more often: body creams, facial products, sunscreen…

 From Saper Cosmetics we invite you to let us help you and take care of you, in reference to facial and body cosmetics.